ellisztamas/simmiad/README.md

 ```

 ### Replicate simulations
 Most of the time you will want to simulate multiple replicate populations with a set of input parameters.
-This can be done with the function `simmiad`:
+This can be done with the function `simmiad` using the same input parameters as [before](#Simulate-a-single-population), plus a file path to output the results and a value for the number of simulations to run:

 ```
 simmiad(